CS:GO on macOS, an Amateur Setup

 - Zoom sensitivity: 1.0

 This setup is largely due to preference, and to find a balance between cursor control and speed.
 The macOS settings turned out pretty important though: Originally I was playing with 800 DPI and a slightly higher sensitivity, but observed occasional cursor “jumpiness,” ruining my accuracy.
 When I changed the system settings for tracking and scrolling to their lowest, that disappeared.

 I’ve been playing on an iMac 27″ 2019 with 64 GB RAM, using

 My mouse is a wireless Logitech G305 mouse.
 (I’m contemplating to upgrade, and to switch to a mouse with a cord.)

-My keyboard is a Koolertron macro mechanical keyboard, which I have barely customized yet and think about swapping for a full keyboard (but not a standard Apple keyboard).
+My keyboard is a Koolertron macro mechanical keyboard, which I have barely customized yet and think about swapping for a gaming keyboard.

 My headset is a wireless Logitech G533 headset.

 My mousepad, which I never thought to matter that much, is a Titanwolf 440×350 mm.

 An amateur setup, just to be clear.
 So far it’s been working fine, and when I upgrade it, I’ll try to update this post.

 ❧ What did I get completely wrong?
 What’s helpful?
 What’s your setup?
 What are your tricks?
 Please leave a comment (while still open) or respond to the tweet for this post!